kevincjhung/Concord_SignalR_Chat_App/README.md

 ## Key Features

 Real-Time Communication:
-Our chat application leverages SignalR, enabling real-time bidirectional communication between users.
+The chat application leverages SignalR, enabling real-time bidirectional communication between users.
 Users can instantly send and receive messages, fostering seamless and interactive conversations

 Multiple Channels:
 The app supports the creation and management of multiple channels, allowing users to engage in distinct conversations based on their interests or topics.
 The intuitive sidebar interface makes channel selection effortless.

 Responsive Design:
-Our frontend, built using React with Vite and enhanced by Tailwind CSS, offers a responsive and adaptive user interface.
+The frontend, built using React with Vite and enhanced by Tailwind CSS, offers a responsive and adaptive user interface.
 Users can access the application across various devices, ensuring a consistent and enjoyable experience on desktops, tablets, and mobile phones.

 Material Design Principles:
 The frontend UI adopts MaterialUI, a well-established and widely-used UI library based on Material Design principles.
 This ensures a visually appealing and consistent design language throughout the application, enhancing user familiarity and ease of use.